ARossiter0/Memoranda/Deliverable1.md

     - info

 ## 4: Checklist for you to see if you are done
-- [ ] Filled out the complete form from above, all fields are filled and written in full sentences
+- [x ] Filled out the complete form from above, all fields are filled and written in full sentences
 - [x ] Read the kickoff again to make sure you have all the details
-- [ ] User Stories that were not completed, were left in the Sprint and a copy created
+- [x ] User Stories that were not completed, were left in the Sprint and a copy created
 - [x ] Your Quality Policies are accurate and up to date
 - [ ] **Individual** Survey was submitted **individually** (create checkboxes below -- see Canvas to get link)
   - [ ] Team member 1
   - [ ] Team member 2
 - [x ] The original of this file was copied for the next Sprint (needed for all but last Sprint where you do not need to copy it anymore)
-  - [ ] Basic information (part 1) for next Sprint was included (meaning Spring Planning is complete)
+  - [x ] Basic information (part 1) for next Sprint was included (meaning Spring Planning is complete)
-  - [ ] All User Stories have acceptance tests
+  - [x ] All User Stories have acceptance tests
-  - [ ] User Stories in your new Sprint Backlog have initial tasks which are in New
+  - [x ] User Stories in your new Sprint Backlog have initial tasks which are in New
   - [x ] You know how to proceed